bamboochan/indoor-outdoor_classifier/README.md

 ```
   python3 classifier.py
 ```
   It will prompt you to enter a path to the image that you want to classify.
+Please don't add the escape character if a folder name has a space

 ### To use the classifier (Command line)
 1. download the classifier folder in [my google drive link](https://drive.google.com/drive/folders/1A0W2QiL8Ezp6WLynyinQAAkcXymGVV8e?usp=sharing)